 During the program establishment phase there are limited results or analysis required.
-In years one and two of the plan, annual reports will provide a summary of activities including baseline data review, selection of monitoring sites for field surveys and preparation for farm operator interviews.
+In years one to three of the plan, annual reports provide a summary of activities including baseline data review, selection of monitoring sites for field surveys and preparation for farm operator interviews.
+In year 3, farm operations were identified for inclusion in the program.
 The climate stations are collecting information that will provide baseline information to support future analysis.